 - Up to $4,000 for electric load upgrades

-Note: The total credits cannot exceed $14,000 for each home.
+Note: The total rebates cannot exceed $14,000 for each home.

 Oh, also: The government may soon ban the sale of new gas stoves.